-Collecting fines is time-consuming work for us with little benefit.
-I’d often override the alert and check out a new book with a reminder about the overdue, because we must never refuse to let a child read!
+- Collecting fines is time-consuming work for us with little benefit, either monetarily or promotionally.
 We can’t continue to use overdue fines as an excuse to “raise money for the library.”
 There are more positive ways to do that.
-I always had principal support with my decision, so there was no pushback at the district level.

 From kindergarten through high school, teachers bring students to our libraries to quickly grab a book, check it out, and return to the classroom.
 Instead, our goal as School Librarians must be to give students the time they need to find something they want to read and then give them more time to begin reading to make sure it’s what they want.

 When that group is done, I go over and quietly invite a couple more tables for checkout, continuing until every student has checked out.
-This is an orderly process with only 8-10 students checking out at a time, and it avoids the noise and turmoil typical of whole-class book checkout.
+This is an orderly process with only 8-10 students checking out at a time, and I avoid the noise and turmoil typical of whole-class book checkout.
 It actually takes less time, even with double classes in the library.